| TERMIOS(4) | Device Drivers Manual | TERMIOS(4) |

 (see Special Characters) is

-, that function is disabled; that
+{_POSIX_VDISABLE}, that function is disabled; that

 is, no input data is recognized as the disabled special character.
 If

-is not set, the value of
+ICANON is not set, the value of

-has no special meaning for the
+{_POSIX_VDISABLE} has no special meaning for the

-and VTIME
+VMIN and VTIME entries of

 the c_cc array.